-- A conferred Master's degree in a related field from a regionally or nationally accredited college or university. - A minimum GPA of 3.0 on the transcript of the Master's degree. - Analytical and critical thinking skills sufficient for the Doctoral program. - Written and oral communication skills. - Information technology skills sufficient to participate effectively in Trident's Doctoral pedagogical model, including internet skills to conduct research effectively. - Proof of English proficiency (international students only; see section on English Proficiency).
+- A conferred Master's degree in a related field from a college or university that is institutionally accredited by a CHEA-approved agency. - A minimum GPA of 3.0 on the transcript of the Master's degree. - Analytical and critical thinking skills sufficient for the Doctoral program. - Written and oral communication skills. - Information technology skills sufficient to participate effectively in Trident's Doctoral pedagogical model, including internet skills to conduct research effectively. - Proof of English proficiency (international students only; see section on English Proficiency).